Guide to Getting Rid of Hives with Food

 There are plenty of reasons to incorporate more mushrooms into your diet.
 Not only are mushrooms rich in allergy treating nutrients, they are also easy to season as nearly all seasonings pair well with mushrooms.
 If you're serving mushrooms as a side dish, use seasonings that go well with the main dish.

 Foods that are in season usually have more nutritional value and flavor and are generally cheaper.
-The table below shows which hypoallergenic or low allergenicity foods are at their best in various parts of the world in April.
-Please note that the lists may be incomplete and that seasonal availability can differ from one year to the next, depending on weather conditions.
+The table below shows which hypoallergenic or low allergenicity foods are at their best in various parts of the world in July.
+Please note that the lists may be incomplete and that seasonal availability can differ from one year to the next.